ananyaswadia/Data-types-in-CPP/README.md

 Example: bool isPassed = true;

-Conclusion: We learnt about the basic data types supported by C++ and how to use them .
+✅Conclusion: We learnt about the basic data types supported by C++ and how to use them .